Build your first agent

 1.2.
 The agent builder

 When you start creating a new agent, you will be brought to the agent builder interface.
-It is made of four main sections, which map to the main components of a custom agent.
+You access it by clicking Create from the Dust homepage.
+It is made of five main sections, which map to the main components of a custom agent.
+This is also where you will interact with Sidekick, your agent building helper!

 In the Instructions section, you will write your custom instructions.